dougsweetser/Q/docs/Math/complex_quaternions.md

 ## The Real Numbers

-Start by understanding the rules for multiplication that require the [abelian cyclic group Z~2~](http://groupprops.subwiki.org/wiki/Cyclic_group:Z2), also known as the sign group.
+Start by understanding the rules for multiplication that require the [Abelian cyclic group Z~2~](http://groupprops.subwiki.org/wiki/Cyclic_group:Z2), also known as the sign group.
 Here is the product table:

 ![Z2.png](../images/Math/complex_quaternions/image08.png)